laniyan/developer-interview-sql-test/README.md

 # Smartwyre SQL Exercises

+**These exercises are in PostgreSQL V14, all completed tasks should be compatible with PostgreSQL V14**

 ## Question 1

 **This needs to return quickly and should not scan the entire table (seq scan), please include any indexes in your script**